Single Engine Sea Floatplane Ratings

 Current Logbook for sign-offs and showing a current BFR

-$3500 (ATP) For Amphibious Husky A-1B includes seaplane, instructor, fuel, and examiner fee.
-New rules require 50 hours in Category and Class (not included in fee)
+$4500 (ATP) For Amphibious Husky A-1B includes seaplane, instructor, fuel, and examiner fee.
+New rules require 50 hours in Category and Class (not included in fee).
+You must already have a US Commercial SES pilot certificate and be current in instrument flying and seaplanes.

 Special rates and conditions apply for instruction at sites other than Shelby Co Airport (KEET)